PRUNERS/FLiT/documentation/flit-command-line.md

 Run flit on the configured remote machine(s).
 Note that you may need to provide a password for SSH, but that should be taken care of pretty early on in the process.
-The results should be sent to the database computer for later analysis.
+The results will be sent to the database computer for later analysis.

 ## flit analyze